turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 ### Discussion - Caching in Rails?

 What sorts of things might we want to cache in a Rails app?
+(try to list at least 4 common sources of performance problems in a typical web app)

 Fortunately this is such a common use-case that Rails includes built-in support for it via the cache helper.
 Let's take a look.